 Some of the best experiences are stumbled upon instead of sought out.
 Take an afternoon to wander around, and pop in some charming shops or stop for a glass of wine at a bistro.
 This leisurely time will be much more relaxing (and authentic) than trying to cram in every monument or museum.
 For the Parisians, living, experiencing, and tasting comes before simply doing for the sake of doing.Continue to 8 of 11 below.

 08 of 11

 Yes, Paris is an idyllic sort of place.
-Well, some of the time.
-There are times, living there, where, cinephile that I am, I'm suddenly flooded by the impression that I'm living on a film set.
+There are times when you can feel like you're on a film set.
 But don't expect Paris to always live up to this glossy image.
-It's also a gritty, imperfect, smelly place, with thousands of years of bloody, tumultuous history.
+It's also a gritty and imperfect, with thousands of years of bloody, tumultuous history.

 09 of 11

 Statistically speaking, Paris is a pretty safe city—especially when its crime levels are compared to those in an average American metropolis.
 However, this doesn't mean you should be any less vigilant.
 Pickpocketing is a major problem, particularly in the Paris metro and other crowded areas, and women or solo travelers should always be extra cautious when walking around at night or in quiet areas.Continue to 10 of 11 below.

 #9 Don't Assume French People and Parisians Live up to Stereotypes